dreamking60/d3-start-to-finish-leanpub/manuscript/24 PRACTICAL Add popup.md

 markua-end-insert
 ```

-Save `js/popup.js`, `js/update.js` and `css/style.css`.
+Save `index.html`, `js/popup.js`, `js/update.js` and `css/style.css` and load `step10` in your browser.
 Now when you hover over a country you should see a popup displaying the country name.

 {width: 33%}
 ![Popup showing country name](217f3f1916a6f8a788ad2018dfa8b96e.png)